-- Speaker at Happy Cog’s Digital Project Management Summit, Philadelphia 2013.
+- Speaker at Happy Cog’s Digital Project Management Summit, Philadelphia 2015

-- Speaker at DPM:UK, Manchester 2014.
+- Speaker and panellist at DPM:UK, Manchester 2014 and 2015

-- Speaker at the Digital Project Management Workshop, London, 2013.
+- Speaker at the Digital Project Management Workshop, London, 2013

-- Writing several articles for Smashing Magazine.
+- Writing several articles for Smashing Magazine

-- Chapter published in the Gower Handbook of People in Project Management.
+- Chapter published in the Gower Handbook of People in Project Management

-- Published contributions in the PMI PM Network magazine.
+- Published contributions in the PMI PM Network magazine

-- Writing for Think Vitamin.
+- Writing for Think Vitamin

-- Interviewed by New Media Age magazine.
+- Interviewed by New Media Age magazine

-- Part of a SXSW panel submission with Senior PMs from Happy Cog and Headscape.
+- Part of a SXSW panel submission with Senior PMs from Happy Cog and Headscape

 - Featured several times on the Boagworld Podcast

-Having managed so many web projects and expressed my opinions, perhaps a little too passionately at times, I thought it was time to start writing them down and publishing them online to see what others thought of my ramblings – to my pleasant surprise, some people actually seemed remotely interested and thesambarnes.com was officially born.
+Having managed so many digital projects and expressed my opinions, perhaps a little too passionately at times, I thought it was time to start writing them down and publishing them online to see what others thought of my ramblings – to my pleasant surprise, some people actually seemed remotely interested and thesambarnes.com was officially born.

-The original aim of the blog is the same as it is now, to write about web project management from a ‘real world’ perspective, to talk about what it’s really like on the front-lines of a digital agency and to crowbar in as many Star Wars references as possible into all posts.
+The original aim of the blog is the same as it is now, to write about digital project management from a ‘real world’ perspective, to talk about what it’s really like on the front-lines of a digital agency and to crowbar in as many Star Wars references as possible into all posts.

-As well as a being a web project management freak, I am also a self-confessed web junkie and when my Internet connection goes down I can often be found adopting the foetal position, whimpering in the corner of the room, a truly broken man, and unable to answer any questions without Google.
+As well as a being a digital project management freak, I am also a self-confessed web junkie and when my Internet connection goes down I can often be found adopting the foetal position, whimpering in the corner of the room, a truly broken man, and unable to answer any questions without Google.